Duponin/udonge-bot/README.md

 #!/bin/bash
 venv/bin/python3 post-local.py
 ```
-* 2) Repost each art from danbooru!
+* Second way: repost each art from danbooru!
 In this case you don't have to story anything on your local storage, but this way it's much harder to control quality of arts!
 * Save the script as `runner`:
 ```bash
 #!/bin/bash